-The Existing ITS components that are accepted by Transport and Main Roads to be relocated or cutover to temporary or permanent location, shall only be out of service for the relocation or cutover works and/or disconnected from the ITS Telecommunications Network for the maximum duration and the times shown in Table 5.1.3.
-Where this is not practicable, an alternate functionally equivalent ITS component shall be successfully commissioned and handed over to Transport and Main Roads prior to decommissioning the existing ITS component.
+The Existing ITS components that are accepted by the department to be relocated or cutover to temporary or permanent location, shall only be out of service for the relocation or cutover works and/or disconnected from the ITS Telecommunications Network for the maximum duration and the times shown in Table 5.1.3.
+Where this is not practicable, an alternate functionally equivalent ITS component shall be successfully commissioned and handed over to the department prior to decommissioning the existing ITS component.